orbit-love/orbit-model/README.md

 ![Planets around the sun with rings labeled 1-2-3-4](orbit-model-diagram.png)

-# 🛰️ Welcome to the Orbit Model
+# ꩜ Welcome to the Orbit Model

-The Orbit Model helps developer advocates, evangelists, and community managers build enthusiastic communities.
+The Orbit Model helps developer advocates, evangelists, and community managers build communities that excel at attracting and retaining members.
 It's meant to be added to and improved by all of us.

 ✍️ [Read the blog post](https://orbit.love/blog/why-orbit-is-better-than-funnel-for-developer-relations)

 ## The Orbit Model replaces conversion with connection.

-As the funnel is to conversion, the orbit is to adoption.
+As the marketing funnel is to conversion, the orbit is to community-led adoption.
 The orbit model is incrementally adaptable, meaning that you can start using it today for just parts of your community, not the whole thing.
 We recommend you begin with [Orbit 1](#orbit-1---ambassadors).
 Identify your developers with the highest gravity and make a plan for extending their love and reach even further.

 # Table of Contents
 - [Key Concepts of the Orbit Model](#key-concepts-of-the-orbit-model)